Building Multi-Step AI Agents with LangGraph

 LangGraph vs. the Alternatives in 2026

-Before you commit to LangGraph, it helps to see where it sits in a crowded field.
-The table below compares the four most popular agent frameworks in early 2026:
+LangGraph sits in a crowded field.
+Here is how it compares to other popular agent frameworks in early 2026:

-LangGraph is the right pick when you need fine-grained control over agent behavior, solid persistence, and the option to self-host.
-If you’re building a quick proof-of-concept with role-playing agents, CrewAI may get you there faster.
-But for production where you need to reason about every state change and handle failure well, LangGraph’s explicit graph wins.
-You can read the graph and know exactly what the agent will do in every case.
+I reach for LangGraph when I need fine control, solid persistence, and the option to self-host.
+For a quick proof of concept with role-playing agents, CrewAI starts faster.
+But for production, where I have to reason about every state change, the explicit graph wins.
+You can read it and know what the agent will do.

 Designing Your State Schema

-The State object is the single most important design choice in any LangGraph agent.
-Everything the agent knows at any moment lives in state: chat history, tool results, error counts, flags, and any data your app needs.
-Getting this right before you write a single node heads off the most common bugs in multi-step agents.
-Think state that grows forever, fields with fuzzy meanings, and schemas you can’t migrate when the spec shifts.
+The State object is the most important design choice in any LangGraph agent.
+Everything the agent knows lives there: chat history, tool results, error counts, flags.
+Get it right before you write a node.
+It heads off the worst bugs: state that grows forever, fuzzy fields, schemas you can’t migrate.

-The first question is what belongs in state at all.
-A rule of thumb: if a node reads a value to make a choice, or writes a value for a later node, it belongs in state.
-If data is only used inside one node, keep it as a local variable.
-Don’t treat state as a scratchpad.
-Every field you add grows the bug surface and makes serializing state more expensive in the context window.
+My rule of thumb: if a node reads a value to make a choice, or writes one for a later node, it belongs in state.
+If a value is used inside one node, keep it local.
+I once watched a scratchpad-style state object balloon until serializing it dominated every prompt.
+Every field you add grows the bug surface.

 from typing import TypedDict, Annotated, Optional